The Purpose

 Founder and CEO

-Dr. Jordan specializes in Culturally Responsive Pedagogy in higher education.
-She holds a doctorate in Educational Leadership from UC Davis, a master’s degree in English from CSUS with a focus on multilingual learners, and a bachelor’s degree in Liberal Arts from Friends World College, where she concentrated on cross-cultural studies.
+specializes in Educational Leadership and Culturally Responsive Pedagogy.
+She holds a doctorate in Educational Leadership from UC Davis, a master’s degree in English from CSUS with a focus on academic writing for multilingual learners, and a bachelor’s degree in liberal arts from Friends World College, where she studied cross-cultural issues internationally in Japan and England.

-She previously served as Assistant Vice President of Equity and Belonging at Sacramento State, leading initiatives that advanced student success.
-As Director of the Peer and Academic Resource Center, she provided professional development in Supplemental Instruction, tutoring, and peer advising through a culturally inclusive framework.
+For over 11 years, Dr. Jordan served as Assistant Vice President of Equity and Belonging at Sacramento State.
+She also directed the Peer and Academic Resource Center (PARC), launching academic support services for more than 30,000 students and providing professional development to student leaders in Supplemental Instruction, tutoring, and peer advising through a culturally inclusive framework.